codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 and updates.
 If true, will set the current time in the format specified by $dateFormat.
 This requires that the table have columns named 'created_at' and 'updated_at' in the appropriate data type.

+**$createdField**

+Specifies which database field should use for keep data record create timestamp.
+Leave it empty to avoid update it (even useTimestamps is enabled)

+**$updatedField**

+Specifies which database field should use for keep data record update timestamp.
+Leave it empty to avoid update it (even useTimestamps is enabled)

 **$dateFormat**